TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 1/Jeremiah 1.14.md

 ---

-Then Jehovah said unto me, Out of the north evil shall break forth upon all the inhabitants of the land.
+Then Yahweh said to me, "Out of the north evil will break out on all the inhabitants of the land.